Evoke Motorcycles

-Evoke Motorcycles, (逸沃科（北京）科技有限公司), is a Beijing-based manufacturer of smart electric motorcycles.
+Evoke Motorcycles (逸沃科（北京）科技有限公司) is a manufacturer of smart electric motorcycles.
 It was officially founded by Nathan Siy, Sebastian Chrobok and Chris Riether in 2014 in Beijing, China but have been in operation developing electric motorcycles since 2012.
 It currently is headquartered in the Yizhuang District, Beijing, China.

 In June 2017, Evoke Motorcycles were chosen as one of the 5 most exciting products at CES Asia's Startup Park.

 Model History

 The Urban S is an Italian inspired naked street bike (see types of motorcycles) that has a 100% electric drivetrain and a 200 km (125 mile) range.
 It is the first mass-produced Evoke bike available and was released in China in summer 2015 and is available in selected European countries in early 2018.
 When released, it will be the lowest cost, entry level electric motorcycle on the market with a $9499 MSRP.
 The Urban S is aimed at the new rider demographic but is also suitable for riders looking for a low maintenance environmentally friendly method of commuting.

 A cafe racer style bike, the Urban Classic, was release at the EICMA Milan motorcycle expo 2017 and is now in production.

 An earlier electric bike was commissioned by the Indonesian police force in 2012 and 5 prototypes were produced.